PABX & IP Telephony for Brunei Businesses: Complete 2026 Guide

 • Fraud prevention: Protection against toll fraud, call pumping, and unauthorised international calls.

-On-Premise IP PBX vs Cloud PBX
+On-Premise IP PBX vs Cloud PBX: Choosing the Right Model

 Both models remain relevant; the best choice depends on your size, regulatory environment, and IT capacity.

-• Best for: SMEs, distributed organisations, or those without large in-house IT teams.
+• Cloud PBX / Hosted IP Telephony: Best for SMEs, distributed organisations, or those without large in-house IT teams.
+Pros: Quick deployment, automatic updates, flexible scaling, predictable OPEX.

 Key Features to Look For